CLASSES

 Czech and Slovak Language Classes for Adults

-Schedule for 2023-2024
+Schedule for 2025-2026

-Fall trimester: September 25-December 1 or 8
+Fall trimester: Week of September 29 – Week of December 1 or 8

 Learn Czech or Slovak with Sokol Minnesota!